 These rabbits are energetic, affectionate, and small.
 In fact, they usually only weigh 2.5-3.5 pounds once fully grown!
 Dwarf hotots have white coats and a ring of black around their eyes, which looks like eyeliner.
 Like any other rabbit, regular grooming is important for this breed to keep their coats healthy and prevent the rabbits from ingesting too much hair (as rabbits can’t vomit!).
 If properly socialized as a kit, these rabbits won’t mind being handled by adults and older children and can be very friendly!
 Because they’re so small, they don’t need a huge cage but benefit from some regular time out in a rabbit-friendly room.

 English Lop Rabbits

 Rabbits are incredible animals and there are so many wonderful types!
-If you’re a fiber artist (like a spinner or knitter), an angora rabbit might be a great companion, as these animals can produce up to 4 pounds of wool each year.
+If you’re a fiber artist (like a spinner or knitter), an Angora rabbit might be a great companion, as these animals can produce up to 4 pounds of wool each year.
+But Angoras do require plenty of care, including almost daily brushing to make sure their coats don’t mat.
 And if you have a family, a cashmere lop might be the perfect rabbit for you.
 But these animals aren’t ones you can just get on a whim.
 They require a lot of care and need plenty of space, resources, and love.